tardate/LittleArduinoProjects/README.md

-# 205 Little Electronics and Arduino Projects
+# 206 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [TriacDimmer](./Electronics101/TriacDimmer) - investigate the operation of triacs and build the basic dimmer circuit
+> Latest addition:sparkles: [CD4047/AstableOscillator](./Electronics101/CD4047/AstableOscillator) - test the astable operating mode of the CD4047

 Just my collection of electronics projects, many involving an Arduino in one way or another.